AinsleyNealColina/Colina-2ECEA-PA4/README.md

 #Draws a box plot using seaborn and displays the Hometown on the horizontal axis and Average on the Vertical axis,and it gets its data from df
 sns.boxplot(x='Hometown', y='Average', data=df)

-#Names the boxplot "Average grade by Hometown"
+#Names the boxplot "Distribution of average grade by Hometown"
 plt.title('Distribution of Average Grades by Hometown')

 #Displays the completed boxplot